-Percentage of tenants satisfied with the quality of their home - 92.8% fairly satisfied with the quality of their home (general state of repair and the standard of kitchen units and bathroom suites).
+Percentage of tenants satisfied with the quality of their home - 92.8% Where does this figure come from?
+In our Tenants Satisfaction Survey 2022 92.8% (423) of our tenants were very or fairly satisfied with the quality of their home (general state of repair and the standard of kitchen units and bathroom suites).
+Why is it important?